 Follow-up data remains limited and long-term outcomes are unknown.
 It is important to continue to monitor the progress of children born following PGT, to gather information about the potential impact of the treatment.

 The use of pre-implantation genetic testing in the UK is highly regulated.
-The Human and Fertilisation Embryology Authority (HFEA) regulates the use of PGT in the UK and there is a Statutory Approvals Committee (SAC) that decides if a condition is ‘serious’ enough to be able to use PGT.
+The Human and Fertilisation Embryology Authority (HFEA) regulates the use of PGT in the UK.
+The HFEA Statutory Approvals Committee (SAC) decides if a condition is ‘serious’ enough to be able to use PGT.
 Conditions are licensed on a case by case basis as and when couples request its use.

-Before requesting PGT, potential parents should consult their local clinical geneticist or genetic counsellor to evaluate the risk of having a child with the inherited condition.
+Before requesting PGT, people looking to potentially have a child should consult their local clinical geneticist or genetic counsellor to evaluate the risk of them having a child with the inherited condition.
 Tests should be performed to determine the genetic cause of the condition of the affected parent or family member.
 Couples considering this treatment should ask their genetic specialist to refer them for a PGT consultation.

 Clinics offering PGT must ensure that the type of testing done during PGT can actually identify that genetic change in an embryo biopsy and also confirm that a PGT licence has been issued by the Human Fertilisation and Embryology Authority (HFEA) or is suitable for making an application for that particular condition before proceeding further.

-Before you can access PGT, the HFEA must have licensed the condition for PGT (full list of licences here).
-If the particular condition does not yet have a licence this does not mean that you will not be able to access PGT.
+Before you can access PGT, the HFEA must have licensed the condition for PGT (you can search the full list of conditions that are licensed for PGT on the HFEA’s website here).
+If the particular condition does not yet have a licence, this does not mean that you will not be able to access PGT.
 Conditions are licensed on a condition-by-condition basis, as people apply to use PGT for specific conditions.
 If your condition is not yet licensed, your PGT clinic will be able to apply for a licence through the HFEA.

 Preparation for PGT consists of several stages.
 These typically include:

-- Referral to a PGT clinic by the couple’s clinical geneticist or genetic counsellor.
+- Referral to a PGT clinic by their clinical geneticist or genetic counsellor.

 - An initial clinical consultation.